Urologic Emergencies

 Pain

 You might have heard stories about pain associated with kidney stones because the pain can be intense, but it’s not always so.
 Usually pain occurs when urine can’t flow past the stone.
 You might feel pain in your back, side, abdomen, or groin.
-Pain can be mild, but it can also be severe.
-Periods of severe pain are called renal colic.
+Pain can be mild or severe, and it often fluctuates.

 We can help you manage the pain, but if it becomes unbearable and you are unable to reach us, don’t hesitate to head to the ER.